expectedparrot/edsl/docs/starter_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^

 Make your keys available to EDSL by storing then in a file named "**.env**" in your working directory.
 Modify the code below (replacing '**your_key_here**' with each key that you want to use) and then run it to create an .env file in your current directory (the folder where you are running this notebooK).

-If you already have a .env file, you can use the template below to modify the file instead of running the code to avoid overwriting the existing file contents.
+If you already have a *.env* file, you can use the template below to modify the contents of the file instead of running the code to avoid overwriting it.

 If you are using remote inference, you only need to store your Expected Parrot API key.